awsdocs/aws-codepipeline-user-guide/doc_source/create-cloudtrail-S3-source-cli.md

    aws cloudtrail put-event-selectors --trail-name my-trail --event-selectors '[{ "ReadWriteType": "WriteOnly", "IncludeManagementEvents":false, "DataResources": [{ "Type": "AWS::S3::Object", "Values": ["arn:aws:s3:::myBucket/myFolder/file.zip"] }] }]'
    ```<a name="proc-cli-event-s3-createrule"></a>

-**To create a CloudWatch Events rule with Amazon S3 as the event source and AWS CodePipeline as the target and apply the permissions policy**
+**To create a CloudWatch Events rule with Amazon S3 as the event source and CodePipeline as the target and apply the permissions policy**

-1. Grant permissions for Amazon CloudWatch Events to use AWS CodePipeline to invoke the rule\.
+1. Grant permissions for Amazon CloudWatch Events to use CodePipeline to invoke the rule\.
 For more information, see [Using Resource\-Based Policies for Amazon CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/resource-based-policies-cwe.html)\.

    1. Use the following sample to create the trust policy to allow CloudWatch Events to assume the service role\.
 Name it `trustpolicyforCWE.json`\.